Difference between mattress topper and mattress protector?

-A mattress topper is typically considered a soft, cushiony padding on top of your light or memory foam mattress.
+A mattress topper is typically considered soft, cushiony padding on top of your light or memory foam mattress.
 It gives you the extra padding and support you need while sleeping.
 It typically isn’t optional; most people use one for guaranteed comfort on their mattress.
 It is a thin layer of foam placed on top of your mattress.
 The mattress topper aims to act as an extension of the mattress.
 It can provide your mattress with some extra cushioning and comfort.

 The majority of mattress toppers are made of synthetic materials such as memory foam or fiberfill, which is a synthetic polyester.
 Natural materials such as latex rubber and wool, which are more expensive, are also available.
 It all boils down to personal preference and financial constraints.
 The best part about these toppers is they are easy to wash and maintain.
 They’re like peaches compared to large, heavy comforters that require dry-cleaning or professional care.
-No matter how terrible the rest of your bedroom might look, your new memory foam bed will always be spotless!
-That’s because they’re machine-washable and easy-to-clean with warm water and mild soap or detergent.
+No matter how terrible the rest of your bedroom might look, your new memory foam mattress topper will always be spotless!
+That’s because they’re machine-washable and easy to clean with warm water and mild soap or detergent.

 What is a mattress protector?

-It’s not uncommon for some people to purchase a twin size protector, while others might opt for a king size protector.
-They typically come in sheets or pillow cases and are made out of cotton terry cloth fabric that is treated with stain-resistant chemicals such as DWR (durable water repellent).
+It’s not uncommon for some people to purchase a twin-size protector, while others might opt for a king-size protector.
+They typically come in sheets or pillowcases and are made out of cotton terry cloth fabric that is treated with stain-resistant chemicals such as DWR (durable water repellent).
 Mattress covers are usually polyester, cotton, or down, as well as a waterproofing material such as vinyl or polyurethane.

 Do I need a mattress topper or mattress protector?

 Mattress toppers and protectors can be used separately or in combination to improve comfort and extend the life of your mattress if you like to layer your bedding.
-If you like to sleep on a very firm mattress (some may say uncomfortable but it’s not for other people).
-But when your sheets and blankets are covering your mattress you won’t be able to feel its firmness at all!
+Suppose you like to sleep on a very firm mattress (some may say uncomfortable, but it’s not for other people).
+But when your sheets and blankets are covering your mattress, you won’t be able to feel its firmness at all!
 So what does that mean?
-That means that when You get in bed and want to cuddle up in your sheets and blankets there is no extra cushion left for you to lay on.
+That means that when You get in bed and want to cuddle up in your sheets and blankets, there is no extra cushion left for you to lay on.

-So when you go to sleep you should place your mattress topper under your sheets and blankets.
-It is just enough cushion for you when you get in bed, but isn’t too much where it makes you bedding too large and you are unable to sleep with the heat.
-So based on our research we say mattress topper is not worth choice
+So when you go to sleep, you should place your mattress topper under your sheets and blankets.
+It is just enough cushion for you when you get in bed, but it isn’t too much where it makes your bedding too large, and you are unable to sleep with the heat.
+So based on our research, we say a mattress topper is not worth choosing.

 A mattress topper is a cushion that fits on top of your mattress.
 A protector is a protective cover for your mattress to fill in “gaps” or “holes” in the padding caused by wear.
 It also helps keep bacteria and dirt from building up between your sheets and under your mattresses and protects against stains (especially for kids).